jlegatheaux/RC2020-assignments/assignment-5/README.md

 As you already know, to run a CNSS simulation in the command line, you may use the following command:

 ```
+pwd
-java -cp .:../cnss/bin cnss.simulator.Simulator configs/config5.1.txt
+java -cp bin:../cnss/bin cnss.simulator.Simulator configs/config5.1.txt
 ```

-It assumes that you are developing in a directory containing your source and compiled code (files `DVControl.java`, `RoutingTableEntry.java` and `DVControlPayload.java` as well as their corresponding `.class` files) and a directory named `configs` with the configuration and results files.
+It assumes that you are developing your project in the current directory (it may be named `assignment5` for example and command `pwd`will print its name), with a sub directory containing your source files (directory `src` with files `DVControl.java`, `RoutingTableEntry.java` and `DVControlPayload.java`) a directory named ` bin`with the compiled version of your files and a directory named `configs` with the configuration files.

 With the above command line, CNSS compiled code should be in the directory `../cnss/bin`.
 You can prepare it by creating the directory `../cnss`, geting the CNSS code from its GitHub repository and compiling it in that directory.

 It is also possible to developpe with any IDE (Interactive Developping Environment), as for example Eclipse, that will support a project CNNS in the `cnss` directory and compile it to some directory `cnss/bin`.
 Otherwise you should adapt the above command to the way your IDE organizes the `.class`files.

-In annex you provide further directions on installing the required files to support your development.
+In the annex you provide further directions on installing the required files to support your development.

 ## Developing your solution